ctimmer/simple-db/README.md

     - Only existing columns can be updated
     - The row array cannot be extended with this function
 - limit
+  - Sets the maximum number of returned values for those functions that return lists

 ### Functions